 Intimate relationships that last seem rare these days.
 They survive only when people have the capacity to find shared ground, commit to one another, and overcome challenges.
-Relationship issues are common, but there are a number of tried-and-true methods for dealing with them.
+Relationship issues are common, but there are a number of tried-and-true methods for dealing with each relationship issue.

-We’re looking at 15 of the most common relationship problems couples tend to have, discussing what you can do to solve them and how relationship counseling online can help.
-With the proper mindset and knowledge, you and your partner can be on the way to a happy and healthy relationship.
+We’re looking at 15 of the most common relationship problems couples tend to have, discussing what you can do to solve them, and how relationship counseling online can help.
+With the proper mindset and knowledge, you and your partner can be on the way to a happy and healthy relationship and better mental health.

 If people in a relationship can master communication, you’ll be far less likely to experience other common relationship problems.